 If the toad decides that the other toad is much larger, they may get off the female’s back to avoid a fight.
 This saves time, energy, and risk of casualty for all involved.

 Males and females are tough to tell apart, even for toads.
 Female toads do not croak, so if a male toad gets onto another toad and croaks, then the toad knows it has chosen wrong.
 Toads croak automatically when clasped, so the other knows straight away.

 Unfortunately, there are more males than females, so competition and fights between toads are commonplace.
 Females only stay in the ponds for a few days to find a spawning site and lay eggs.

 Males stay much longer in spawning sites and try to mate with many different females for up to three weeks.

 With the male on her back in amplexus, the female lays her eggs straight into the water.
 The eggs are covered in jelly and are laid in a string up to 3 meters long.
 The string is laid carefully among the stems of plants.
 This is one of the main ways to tell the difference between frog spawn and toad spawn as frogs do not lay their eggs in a string-like pattern.

 The male fertilizes the eggs externally when they are in the water with his sperm.
 The female can lay between 4000-7000 eggs and then leaves the water.

-About a week after the eggs have been fertilized the eggs start to change to an oval shape.
-The head, tail, and body then start to form over the next few weeks before they leave the jelly.
+About a week after the eggs have been fertilized, the eggs start to change to an oval shape.
+The head, tail, and body start to form over the next few weeks before leaving the jelly.
 Toads can take up to about 15 weeks to develop into an adult.
-Once they lose their tadpole shape and become toads they will leave the water for a life on land before returning to spawn
+Once they lose their tadpole shape and become toads, they will leave the water for a life on land before returning to spawn